JingxuanWang/Mojolicious-Plugin-CustomLog/Readme.md

         Global::CLog->error('check', "this is error log");
     }

-=head1 CONFIGURATION
+# CONFIGURATION

-=head2 CONFIGURE YOUR OWN LOGGER
+## CONFIGURE YOUR OWN LOGGER

-=over 3

-=item 'path'        should contain at least a key value pair that identifies the path of the log
+- 'path'        should contain at least a key value pair that identifies the path of the log

-=item 'helper'      the name of the helper to associate with the logger (default: clog)
+- 'helper'      the name of the helper to associate with the logger (default: clog)

-=item 'alias'       if provided, an alias of CustomLog object will be created
+- 'alias'       if provided, an alias of CustomLog object will be created

-=back

 There should be at least one log defined.
 Other configs are optional.

-=head1 METHODS/HELPERS
+# METHODS/HELPERS

 A helper is created with a name you specified (or 'clog' by default).

-=head1 AUTHOR
+# AUTHOR

-Jingxuan Wang, C<< <lxem.wjx@gmail.com> >>
+Jingxuan Wang, `<lxem.wjx@gmail.com>`

-=head1 BUGS/CONTRIBUTING
+# BUGS/CONTRIBUTING

-Please report any bugs or feature requests to through the web interface at L<https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/issues>.
+Please report any bugs or feature requests to through the web interface at [https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/issues](https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/issues).
-If you want to contribute changes or otherwise involve yourself in development, feel free to fork the Git repository from L<https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/>.
+If you want to contribute changes or otherwise involve yourself in development, feel free to fork the Git repository from [https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/](https://github.com/jingxuanwang/Mojolicious-Plugin-CustomLog/).

-=head1 LICENSE AND COPYRIGHT
+# LICENSE AND COPYRIGHT

 Copyright 2016- Jingxuan Wang.